-The present experiment was conducted at the experimental farm of Sher-e-Bangla Agricultural University, Dhaka-1207, during the period from April 2014 to September 2014.
+The present experiment was conducted at the experimental farm of Sher-e-Bangla Agricultural University, Dhaka-1207.

-3.2 Geographical Location
+3.2 Geographical location

-The experimental area was situated at 23°74'N latitude and 90°35'E longitude at an altitude of 8.6 meter above the sea level (Anon., 2004).
-The experimental field belongs to the Agro-ecological zone of The ModhupurTract, AEZ-28.
+The research area was situated at 23°74'N latitude and 90°35'E longitude at an altitude of 8.6 meter above the sea level (Anon., 2004).
+The experimental field belongs to the Agro-ecological zone of The Modhupur Tract, AEZ-28.
 This was a region of complex relief and soils developed over the Modhupur clay, where floodplain sediments buried the dissected edges of the Modhupur Tract leaving small hillocks of red soils as 'Islands' surrounded by floodplain.
 The experimental site was shown in the map of AEZ of Bangladesh in (Appendix I).